AffogatoNetwork/ristretto/README.md

 Create a .env file with the following values:

 ```
-MNENOMIC_POA="MNEMONIC KEY OF ACCOUNT WITH SPOA"
+MNENOMIC="MNEMONIC KEY OF ACCOUNT WITH SPOA"
 ```

 Run migration with the sokol network